betaflight/betaflight.com/docs/wiki/guides/current/3D-Setup.md

 30-04-2017:
 Additional information for BLHeli*S is that there's currently an issue where the motors \_may* spin a different way using DShot to using oneshot/pwm and therefore motor direction MUST be checked when switching to DShot with 3D, you may need to set some motors to Bi-Directional and others to Bi-Directional reverse.

 DShot has an inverted lower section when compared to standard 3D.
-This means that full negative thrust in DShot3D is 1499 and minumum negative thrust is 1000 (as opposed to standard/oneshot 3D where full negative thrust would be 1000 and minimum would be 1499).
+This means that full negative thrust in DShot3D is 1499 and minimum negative thrust is 1000 (as opposed to standard/oneshot 3D where full negative thrust would be 1000 and minimum would be 1499).
 Positive thrust has it's minimum at 1501 and maximum at 2000 _Positive values are a guess, needs confirmation_ You will notice this in the configurator.

 Idle Percent is used for idle speed in BOTH directions.